Do Expired Test Strips Read High or Low?

 Risk of exposure to bloodborne pathogens HIV, Hepatitis, or other infections is also a possibility when purchasing pre-owned test strips from strangers or less than reputable sellers.

-What about accuracy of expired test strips?
+What about the accuracy of expired test strips?

 Some users of expired strips say they’re just as accurate as new strips, even when expired by a year or more.
 Others have completely different experiences.
 Consumers must realize that the enzymes on the strips do eventually break down.
 Some strips may prove effective longer than others.
 However, the enzymes used on testing strips differ by brand.
 Some manufacturers use less stable enzymes on their strips.
 Such factors must always be taken into consideration when purchasing expired test strips.
 So too must the way the strips have been stored prior to sale.

 Accuracy and longevity also rely on proper storage methods.
 Some people follow storage instructions while others don’t.
 Even after expiration, a test strip may still display ‘within normal range’ for blood sugar levels, but might also start showing errors in the high and low ranges.

 Consumer Affairs reports that like selling unused food stamps (illegal), the same applies to any medical device or supply paid for through government services such as Medicare and Medicaid (CMS – Centers for Medicare and Medicaid Services).
 How can you tell if a box of strips has been paid for by CMS?
 The box will have a red line on it.

 The laws are gray when it comes to re-selling test strips unless they are expired, the strips have been used, or if boxes have been opened.
 In other words, it’s illegal to sell expired test strips.